-- 25.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the chairman of the trust and the other non-executive directors. - 25.2 Removal of the chairman or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors. - 25.3 The initial chairman and the initial non-executive directors are to be appointed in accordance with paragraph 26 below.
+- 25.1 The Council of Governors at a general meeting of the Council of Governors shall appoint or remove the chairman of the trust and the other non-executive directors. - 25.2 Removal of the chairman or another non-executive director shall require the approval of three-quarters of the members of the Council of Governors. - 25.3 Further details as to the appointment and removal of the Chair and other Non-Executive directors is set out in Annex 6.